zbattello/PPC---667-OVG-Ekip/README.md

 > **How to execute** : The command is : python3 Projet.py

 > **Homes** : Each have a house number and a trade policy (0 : Always sell, 1 : Always give, 2 : Sell if no takers).
 At the time of their creation, the homes are asigned two random floats (0 : none, 1 : max) that define their production and consumption (varies according to the temperature) of energy.
-The energy amount represent the difference between these two values, if it's negative the home will be looking for a way to gain energy, if it's positive the home will get rid of it according to it's trade policy.
+The energy amount represents the difference between these two values : if it's negative, the home will be looking for a way to gain energy, if it is positive, the home will get rid of it according to it is trade policy.

-> **Weather** : It's the first process to start each day, it fills a shared memory with it's informations : Yesterday's temperature, Today's temperature, event small disaster, event huge disaster.
+> **Weather** : It's the first process to start each day, it fills a shared memory with its information : Yesterday's temperature, Today's temperature, event small disaster, event huge disaster.

-> **Economics and Politics** : This a process started by the market, it sends signals if a event occures
+> **Economics and Politics** : This is a process started by the market, it sends signals to his parent (the market) if an event occures

 > **Market** : The energy prices varies according to many events listed in the following array.
-We changed the values since the project preparation, the energy price starts at 100 centimes/kWatt.
-This process starts threads which take care of the transactions between the Markets and the Homes.
+We changed the values since the project preparation.
+The energy price starts at 100 cents/kWatt.
+This process starts threads which take care of the transactions between the Market and the Homes.

-> **Main** : This file starts the processes.
-Here you can change the values : Coefs; Probabilities; Number of Homes, Threads or Days; First Temperature and "way" that represents if the temperature starts by rising or going down.
+> **Main** : This process starts the other processes.
+Here you can change the values : Coeffs, Probabilities, Number of Homes, Max number of Threads running simultaneously, number of days , initial temperature and "way" that represents if the temperature starts increasing or deacreasing.

 ### 2. The project preparation
 The goal of this programming project is to design and implement a *multi-process* and *multithread* simulation in Python.
 The program simulates an energy market where energy-producing and consuming homes, weather conditions and random events contribute to the evolution of energy price overtime :